UK Visa Requirements for South African Citizens

 If you are British, and want to come to the UK with your family, you may be able to sponsor them to join you under Appendix FM to the Immigration Rules (see below).

-If you are a South African citizen and you have a British grandparent, you may be able to apply for an Ancestry visa.
+If you are a South African citizen and you have a British grandparent, you may be able to apply for a UK Ancestry visa.
 In summary, you will need to show that you:

-- Are a Commonwealth citizen (which you are, as a South African citizen);
+- You are a Commonwealth citizen (which you are, as a South African citizen);

-- Are able to work and intend to take or seek work in the UK;
+- You are able to work and intend to seek and take employment in the UK;

-If you are successful in applying for an ancestry visa, you will be able to live in the UK for up to five years.
+If you are successful in applying for a UK Ancestry visa, you will be able to live in the UK for up to five years.

-If you have lived in the UK for five years with an ancestry visa, and meet some additional requirements, you can apply for indefinite leave to remain (ILR), which would allow you to live in the UK permanently.
+If you have lived in the UK for five years with a UK Ancestry visa, and meet some additional requirements, you can apply for indefinite leave to remain (ILR), which would allow you to live in the UK permanently.

-If you have a partner and/or children, they can come with you to the UK if you have an ancestry visa.
+If you have a partner and/or children, they can come with you to the UK if you have a UK Ancestry visa.

 If you are South African and your partner is British, your partner may be able to sponsor you to travel with him/her to the UK or join him/her in the UK.
-For the purposes of the Immigration Rules a “partner” is a spouse or civil partner, a fiancee or proposed civil partner, or “a person who has been living together with the applicant in a relationship akin to marriage for at least 2 years prior to the date of the application”.
+For the purposes of the Immigration Rules a “partner” is a spouse or civil partner, a fiancee or proposed civil partner, or an unmarried partner (defined as “a person who has been living together with the applicant in a relationship akin to marriage for at least 2 years prior to the date of the application”).